 On June 27, 2014, Abacus and Burnstone entered into a loan and security agreement (the "Loan") pursuant to which Abacus advanced \$250,000 to Burnstone, to be used in relation to Burnstone's Tomichi project located in Colorado.
-The amount bears interest of 8% per annum (\$40,000 accrued to June 30, 2016), was due to mature on December 31, 2015, and is secured by a first priority security interest over Burnstone's option to acquire a 100% interest in the Tomichi Project.
+The amount bears interest of 8% per annum, was due to mature on December 31, 2015, and was secured by a first priority security interest over Burnstone's option to acquire a 100% interest in the Tomichi Project.
 On January 12, 2016, the maturity date of the loan was extended to July 31, 2016.
+Subsequent to July 31, 2016 the Company was advised that Burnstone had been unable to maintain its agreement on the Tomichi property in good standing, and was also unable to satisfy its indebtedness to the Company; consequently, the Company wrote off principal of \$250,000 and accrued interest of \$40,000.